robot-com/oss/packages/reliable-backend-framework/README.md

 ### The Scheduler

 The `scheduler` is a special object available only within Mutation handlers.
 It is the interface for defining the side-effects of a mutation.
-It allows you to enqueue follow-up tasks that will only be executed if the current mutation's transaction commits successfully.
+It allows you to schedule follow-up tasks to run immediately after the transaction commits (`enqueue`), at a specific time (`runAt`), after a delay (`runAfter`), or to publish a raw NATS message for maximum flexibility (`publish`).

 This is the key to building complex, multi-step workflows that are fully atomic and reliable.